XFastDataLab/C4Y/README.md

 distribution.
 Thus, the proposed metric works by determining the extent to which the centers of each category in different samples conform to Gaussian distribution, and the degree of difference between those categories.

+The C4Y program was compiled under Windows using matlab R2016b.

 #